FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 )
 ```

-In SB3, we can use our own policy feature extractor by passing it in a dictionary.
+In SB3, we can use our own new "policy feature extractor" by passing it in a dictionary.
 We can also pass in the dimensions of the linear layers for the action policy and value policy in the *net_arch* variable along with the activation function in *activation_fn*.

 ```python
 policy_kwargs = dict(